marclandy/enterprise-infra/solutions/sd-wan+sse/Federated Orchestration for Global Multi-Cloud Networking (MCN).md

 6. Establish governance around SLA, security policy, and identity roles across domains
 7. Assess Network Automation Strategy.
 Revise/refresh the enterprise network roadmap, as per this proposal (including an evaluation of *Intent-Driven Automation*).

-## Conclusion: Federated Orchestrator Proposal Makes Sense
+## Conclusion: Federated Orchestrator Proposal

 This model acknowledges the policy-plane convergence achieved by companies like Cato—consolidating SD-WAN, SSE, and ZTNA into a unified, managed service.
 However, enterprise-scale needs such as industrial M&A, remote OT control, and global SaaS optimization demand deeper orchestration across IX fabrics, CSP edge presence, and telco underlay coordination.
 Independent players like Coevolve have the neutrality and flexibility to deliver this model at scale—especially when combined with infrastructure players like Equinix or Megaport.